rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - RHEL.md

 1. Docker should be installed, enabled and services should be active

-2.To get the SKC library tar file, "cd utils/build/skc-tools/skc_library/build_scripts/" and run "./build_skclib_docker.sh" In the build System, SKC Library tar file "<skc-lib*>.tar" required to load is located in the "/root/workspace/skc_library" directory.
+2.To get the SKC library tar file, run "make skc_library_k8s".
+  In the build System, SKC Library tar file "<skc-lib*>.tar" required to load is located in the "/root/workspace/skc_library" directory.

 3. Copy "resources" folder from "workspace/skc_library/container/resources" to the "/root/" directory of SGX host.
 Inside the resources folder all the key transfer flow related files will be available.

-4. Update sgx_default_qcnl.conf file inside resources folder with SCS IP and SCS port and update hosts file present in same folder with KBS IP and hostname.
+4. Update sgx_default_qcnl.conf file inside resources folder with SCS IP and SCS port and also update the kms_npm.ini with KBS IP and KBS PORT and update hosts file present in same folder with KBS IP and hostname.

 5. To create user and role for skc library, update the create_roles.conf, and run ./skc_library_create_roles.sh, which is inside the resources folder.